napari/napari/CONTRIBUTING.md

 ## Steps to contribute

+To start, you need to fork the napari-gui repository.
+This way you will get your own version of repository.
+You can follow the [Github Guides](https://guides.github.com/activities/forking/) for basics.

 #### First, make sure you get development version of the repository and create your own branch
 ```
 git clone https://github.com/<username>/napari-gui # get the repo